Most people think we should have some concern for future generations, but this obvious sounding idea leads to a surprising conclusion.

 There is a small but real possibility that civilization ends in the next century; and this would not only be terrible for the present generation, it would permanently remove the possibility of a good future.
 We need to get these risks down before we can focus on other ways of improving the future.

 What’s more, there are plenty of concrete, highly neglected proposals to reduce these risks.
 We make the case in an upcoming article.
+Read more about the arguments for focusing on extinction risks, which apply even if you’re mainly focused on the present generation, but even more so if you accept the long-term value thesis.

 However, we’re unsure about all of these suggestions, so our other focus is on global priorities research to identify the best ways to help the future.
-This includes the question of whether there might be positive path changes to promote (sometimes called “existential hope”, as well as what negative risks are most important to avoid.
+This includes the question of whether there might be positive path changes to promote (sometimes called “existential hope”), as well as what negative risks are most important to avoid.

 We also want to look for crucial considerations that might overturn the future shaping argument.
 We think this research could have a significant impact on our priorities, and there’s also only a handful of researchers currently doing it.